yashparikh02/yashparikh02/README.md

 ### Hi there 👋

+I'm Yash!

-You are current visitor number
+You are current visitor number:
 <img src="https://profile-counter.glitch.me/yashparikh02/count.svg" />
+since I made this on 1/12/2023

 <!--
 **yashparikh02/yashparikh02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.